Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 ![](img/Using_SpiraTeam_with_JIRA_5+_18.png)

 - **Types to Skip**: This optional field can be used to ignore some Jira issue types during the sync.
 To do this, enter a comma-separated list of IDs of any Jira issue types that you want to exclude from synchronization.
-If you leave this blank, all Jira issue types will be considered for synchronization.
+If you leave this blank, all Jira issue types will be considered for synchronization, sync mode permitting.
 - **Skip Comments**: Set this field to *Yes* if you want the dataSync to ignore comments in both directions.
 Please note old comments already synced won't be deleted.
-- **Auto-Map Properties**: TODO
+- **Auto-Map Properties**: Set this field to *Yes* if you want the dataSync to try to automatically map the standard and custom properties based on name matching.
+Even if this option is enabled, you can still manually map properties as explained in this documentation.
+The system will try to auto-map only the blank mappings.
 - **Sync Epic/Story hierarchy**: Set this field to *Yes* if you want to see the Epic/Story hierarchy reflected in Spira Requirements and vice-versa, depending on the sync mode.
 Please note that Spira allows more complex Requirement hierarchy than Jira by default, and the dataSync cannot create forbidden hierarchical relations in Jira.
+If that happens, the dataSync will move the artifact/work item to root level.
+Please refer to the [Jira documentation](https://support.atlassian.com/jira-cloud-administration/docs/configure-the-issue-type-hierarchy/) to learn how to modify your work item hierarchy configuration.
+- **Use Plain Text**: Set this field to *Yes* to remove any formatting from the text fields when using either the *bidirectional* or the *complete* sync modes.
+This is useful if you need to see the updated text in both systems and don't use complex text formatting or embedded images, files, etc.

 ## User Mapping
 The datasync does not create users itself.
 Instead, it maps existing users in Spira to existing users in Jira, where it can.
 These mappings mean that the datasync will correctly show who is, for example, assigned to an incident, if that field was updated from Jira during the datasync.